-3. Journal of Population Economics: Most cited papers 1997-2016
+3.3 Journal of Population Economics: most cited papers 1997-2016

-The data presented in the previous section on articles from 2010 - 2014 in the Journal of Population Economics replicates the association found in previous literature between articles also published as working papers and a higher number of received citations.
-We try to identify whether a potential selection bias may exist also among the most cited papers published in the Journal of Population Economics from 1997 until June 2016.
-Table 5 contains the top cited papers within this period as provided from the Web of Science and additionally it provides information on citations in Google Scholar and the number of times the article has also been published as a working paper.
-80% of these most cited articles have also been published as a working paper and if they did, then on average 1.3 times.
-Thus, while the latter number is slightly lower than in the previous section, the share of articles also published as a working paper is larger.
-Since these figures are based on the high citation volume articles, this can be interpreted as a result of a quality effect, whereby the higher quality and more citable research papers are also published as working papers.
+The data presented in the previous section on articles from 2010 to 2014 in the Journal of Population Economics replicates the association found in previous literature between articles also published as working papers and a higher number of received citations.
+We try to identify whether a potential selection bias may exist also among the most cited papers published in the Journal of Population Economics from 1997 to June 2016.
+Table 5 contains the top cited papers within

-29 One needs to take into account that this analysis does not count articles, which have a different title in their working paper version.
+29 One needs to take into account that this analysis does not count articles which have a different title in their working paper version.